We recently held a webinar on how to use sales gamification to improve sales performance and you can watch a recording of it and get the slides here.

 What is Sales Gamification?

-To start to understand what exactly gamification in the area of sales is and how to best do, let’s start by looking at what exactly gamification is.
-According to Merriam-Webster, the definition for gamification is:
+To start to understand what exactly gamification in the area of sales is and how to best do it, let’s start by looking at what exactly gamification is.
+According to Merriam-Webster, the definition of gamification is:

 The process of adding games or gamelike elements to something (such as a task) so as to encourage participation